cwliu007/minConf/README.md

 # minConf_TMP for minimization

 R code of the minConf_TMP (converted from minConf package in MATLAB).
-(See usage at https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)

 # How To Install in R: